mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 ### Remote administration

 I looked into remote administration solutions and was blown away by how expensive they were.
-At first, I thought I'd use Dell iDRAC, but the remote console requires a [$300 enterprise license](/tinypilot/idrac-price.png) and constrains my build to Dell components.
+At first, I thought I'd use a Dell iDRAC, but the remote console requires a [$300 enterprise license](/tinypilot/idrac-price.png) and constrains my build to Dell components.
 I looked at KVM over IP solutions, but those were even more expensive, ranging from $600 to $1,000.

 {{<img src="raritan-kvm.png" alt="Screenshot of purchsase page for Raritan Dominion KVM over IP" caption="Commercial KVM over IP devices cost between $500 and $1,000." maxWidth="600px" hasBorder="true">}}